LIFEHUBBER

 What appears notable

-Based on the repository, the main point of interest is NanoClaw's emphasis on small-codebase customization, per-agent container isolation, channel add-ons, scheduled jobs, and Claude Code-assisted setup and debugging.
+The repository is useful for checking NanoClaw's emphasis on small-codebase customization, per-agent container isolation, channel add-ons, scheduled jobs, and Claude Code-assisted setup and debugging.

 Before using